So This Is Paris (1926 film): Plot

 Paul and Suzanne Giraud are happily married and living in a quiet neighborhood.
 When Suzanne notices that their new neighbors are expressive dancers in revealing outfits, she demands Paul speak to them about their lack of morality.
 Paul discovers that the woman is Georgette Lalle, an old flame.
 Paul does not respond to Georgette's displays of affection and instead introduces himself to her husband, Maurice.
 Back at home, Paul lies about his meeting with the Lalles, which confuses Suzanne when Maurice returns the visit moments later.
 Suzanne and Maurice exchange flirtations, which Paul overhears.

 Paul is on his way to a secret meeting with Georgette when he is stopped by a police officer for speeding.
 After insulting the officer, Paul is charged, convicted and sentenced to three days in prison.
 As Paul dresses up for a night out at the Artists' Ball with Georgette, he convinces Suzanne that he is heading to jail to serve his three-day sentence.

 While Paul and Georgette are enjoying themselves and dancing the Charleston, Maurice visits Suzanne and they grow intimate.
 They are interrupted by a detective, who has come to arrest Paul for failing to serve his sentence.
 Fearing a scandal, Suzanne convinces Maurice to pose as her husband and he unhappily complies, but he steals a number of kisses before leaving.
 Meanwhile, she overhears through the radio that Paul and Georgette are the winners of a Charleston contest at the Artists' Ball.
 Suzanne confronts her drunken husband at the Ball and tells him that, thanks to her pleading, he will not have to go to jail.
 They reunite.

 Maurice sends Georgette a telegram telling her that he has been sent to a sanatorium for three days, which she finds comical.
 The next morning at breakfast, Paul and Suzanne are having a blissful breakfast when the morning paper is delivered.
 It features an article about Paul's (but really Maurice's) tender goodbye and Suzanne becomes nervous that Paul will realize the truth.
 Instead, he laughs heartily, saying, "That shows how much you can believe in the newspapers."
 They laugh and kiss.

 Reception

 The film received positive reviews and was voted by The New York Times as one of the ten best films of 1926.
 The paper's film critic, Mordaunt Hall, wrote that "in So This Is Paris, [Lubitsch's] tour de force is an extraordinarily brilliant conception of an eye full of a Charleston contest, with vibrant kaleidoscopic changes from feet and figures to the omnipotent saxophones. [..]
 The comedy in this film had, up to that time, kept the audience in constant explosions of laughter, but the startling dissolving scenic effects and varied "shots" elicited a hearty round of applause."

 Box office

 According to Warner Bros. records, the film earned $258,000 domestically and $52,000 foreign.

+Preservation

+Prints of So This Is Paris are held by: